Building the Sydney Harbour Bridge: Henri Mallard - ExhibitionAustralian Centre for Photography

 On 19 March 1932 the Sydney Harbour Bridge opened to the public and in 2012 the iconic bridge celebrated its 80th anniversary.
 Photographic supply store worker, Henri Mallard, set himself the daunting task of documenting the momentous and historic construction of the Sydney Harbour Bridge.
 One of the few photographers permitted to ascend its heights, Mallard focused on the engineers, dogmen, riveters and labourers who risked their lives daily.

-The images convey the modernism and innovation that inspired awe and admiration amongst the public and celebrate one of the truly great engineering feats of the 20th century.
+The images convey the modernism and innovation that inspired awe and admiration amongst the public and celebrate one of the truly great engineering feats of the twentieth century.

 The Australian Centre for Photography is proud to make this collection of photographs printed by celebrated Australian photographer David Moore for us all to enjoy.

-This exhibition is available for hire - Download the information pack
+This exhibition is available for tour - Download the information pack

 ACP Pop Up Gallery, 16 November - 10 December 2016